AIM Rule 26

 The Quoted Company Alliance (QCA) Code

 The Directors recognise the importance of good corporate governance and have chosen to apply the Quoted Companies Alliance Governance Code (the QCA Code).
 The QCA Code was developed by the QCA in consultation with a number of significant institutional small company investors, as an alternative corporate governance code, applicable to AIM companies.
 The underlying principle of the QCA code is that “the purpose of good corporate governance is to ensure that the company is managed in an efficient, effective and entrepreneurial manner, for the benefit of all shareholders, over the longer term”.
 To see how the company addresses the key governance principles defined in the QCA Code, please refer to the attachment below.
-Further compliance with the QCA code will be provided in the Annual Report for 2021.
+Further compliance with the QCA Code will be provided in the Annual Report for 2024

 The Principles of the Quoted Company Alliance (QCA) Code